Listen to the intro podcast about Defending the Constitution!

 • Electronic submission of legislation

-• Remote witness testimony with a 100% increase in witness diversity (preliminary conference research)
+• Remote witness testimony with a 100% increase in witness diversity

 • Competency in using remote video technology in all offices